haveno-dex/haveno/docs/deployment-guide.md

 Enter the alert message and new version number, then click the button to send the notification.

+## Manually sign payment accounts as the arbitrator

+Arbitrators can manually sign payment accounts.
+First open the legacy UI.

+### Sign payment account after trade is completed

+1. Go to Portfolio > History > open trade details > click 'DETAIL DATA' button.
+2. Copy the `<witness hash>,<pub key hash>` string for the buyer or seller.
+3. Go to Account > `ctrl + i` > `ctrl + p`.
+5. Paste the buyer or seller's `<witness hash>,<pub key hash>` string.
+6. Click the "Import unsigned account age witness" button to confirm.

+### Sign payment account from dispute

+1. Go to Account > `ctrl + i` > `ctrl + s`.
+2. Select payment accounts to sign from disputes.

+### Sign unsigned witness pub keys

+1. Go to Account > `ctrl + i` > `ctrl + o`.

 ## Other operating tips

-* To maintain the network, avoid all seed nodes going offline at the same time.
+* Avoid all seed nodes going offline at the same time.
 If all seed nodes go offline at the same time, arbitrator registration and the network filter will be fully reset, so all arbitrators will need to be re-registered, and the network filter will need to be recreated.
 This should be done immediately or clients will cancel their offers due to the signing arbitrators being unregistered and no replacements being available to re-sign.
 * If a dispute does not open properly, try manually reopening the dispute with a keyboard shortcut: `ctrl + o`.
 * To send a private notification to a peer: click the user icon and enter `alt + r`.
 Enter a private key which is registered to send private notifications.